Tag&Tab: Pretraining Data Detection in Large Language Models Using Keyword-Based Membership Inference Attack: Method

 \section{Method}

-We introduce \textit{Tag\&Tab}, a novel method for identifying data used to pre-train LLMs, which is designed to be both resource- and time-efficient. \textit{Tag\&Tab} leverages common NLP techniques to tag keywords in the pretraining data and predict their occurrence using the target LLM.
+We introduce \textit{Tag\&Tab}, a novel resource- and time-efficient method for identifying data used to pretrain LLMs. \textit{Tag\&Tab} applies common NLP techniques to tag keywords in the pretraining data and predict their membership using the target LLM.

-Our method is based on the ability to strategically select words from the input that should be challenging for the LLM to predict.
-Successful prediction may imply that the model previously learned the input's content during the pretraining process.
-In Tag\&Tab, words are selected according to their entropy values.
-A high entropy value indicates that a word is less common in the input text compared to other words.
-Knowing that LLMs tend to memorize certain parts of the pretraining data that are rare or unique, the high-entropy words are more likely to be memorized~\cite{carlini2022quantifying}, particularly in the context of their preceding words.
-Therefore, the LLM's predictions for these words, given the preceding context, are likely to yield higher probabilities if the model has been trained on them, compared to other high-entropy words appearing in a different context that the model was not exposed to during the training.
+Our method strategically selects words from the input that should be challenging for the LLM to predict.
+Successful prediction may indicate that the model previously learned the content during pretraining.
+In Tag\&Tab, words are selected according to their entropy contribution values.
+Words with a low entropy contribution value tend to be either very common (e.g., 'or,' 'in') or very rare.
+After constructing an entropy map, we found that the low-entropy pool tends to be dominated by rare content words, which are therefore more likely to be selected as keywords.